Marilla Cuthbert is Surprised

 Burst into tears she did.
 Sitting down on a chair by the table, flinging her arms out upon it, and burying her face in them, she proceeded to cry stormily.
 Marilla and Matthew looked at each other deprecatingly across the stove.
 Neither of them knew what to say or do.
 Finally Marilla stepped lamely into the breach.

 “Well, well, there’s no need to cry so about it.”

-Something like a reluctant smile, rather rusty from long disuse, mellowed
+Something like a reluctant smile, rather rusty from long disuse, mellowed Marilla’s grim expression.

-"Well, don’t cry any more.
+“Well, don’t cry any more.
 We’re not going to turn you out-of-doors to-night.
 You’ll have to stay here until we investigate this affair.
 What’s your name?”

 The child hesitated for a moment.

 “Will you please call me Cordelia?” she said eagerly.

 “No-o-o, it’s not exactly my name, but I would love to be called Cordelia.
 It’s such a perfectly elegant name.”

 “I don’t know what on earth you mean.
 If Cordelia isn’t your name, what is?”